 Fall is a season of transitions for just about everyone and everything, including hiking.

-Gone are the crowds and the heat and the bugs of summer, but also missing are the extra hours of daylight, the dry weather and the t-shirt temperatures.
+Gone are the crowds and the heat and the bugs of summer, but also missing are the extra hours of daylight, the dry weather, and the t-shirt temperatures.
 Even so, autumn hikes in Oregon can be spectacular.
-Just remember: bring an extra layer or two, don’t forget your rain gear and make sure to check the forecast before you head out — especially on any hikes that expose you to lots of open sky or elevations where snow might be falling already.
+Just remember: bring an extra layer or two, don’t forget your rain gear, and make sure to check the forecast before you head out – especially on any hikes that expose you to lots of open sky or elevations where snow might be falling already.
+Also, if you are remotely interested to explore the neighborhood locations after your hike, it might be wise to explore sites like https://bernardrealestategroup.com/neighborhood-spotlight-orchard-district/ that can offer you the necessary details.
+What if you might equally enjoy them just you like you enjoyed the adventurous locations!

 Portland, Mount Hood and the Gorge